godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   It is thus always present if hand tracking is supported.
   You don't need to bind actions to this pose to use it.

-Finally, the only output type ``Haptic`` allows us to set the intensity of haptic feedback, such as controller vibration.
+Finally, the only output type is ``Haptic`` and it allows us to set the intensity of haptic feedback, such as controller vibration.
 Controllers can have multiple haptic outputs and support for haptic vests is coming to OpenXR.

 So lets add an action for our aim pose, we do this by clicking on the ``+`` button for our action set: